Estimated reading time: 20 minutes

 - Liability Insurance protects you and your visitors in your condo and any unintentional damage you may cause.

 Often called contents insurance, this protects anything you own that you could pack in a bag or put in a moving truck.

 Things like your clothing, electronics, furniture, etc. are covered no matter where they are (whether they’re in your house or not).

 Just keep in mind, if you’re renting out your condo, only major appliances (like your fridge, stove and washing machine) are covered for theft.

-- Extra Expenses such as having to live in a hotel until repairs to your condo are completed.
+- Extra expenses include living in a hotel until repairs to your condo are completed.

 Travel Medical Insurance

-Travel insurance is a must any time you travel outside of the province or Canada.
+Travel insurance is a must whenever you travel outside the province or Canada.

-This type of insurance will protect you in the event of an accident or illness.
+This type of Insurance will protect you in an accident or illness.

 Health and Dental Insurance